Boeing 'inappropriately coached' pilots in 737 MAX testing -U.S. Senate report | Business

 The committee also said "multiple independent whistleblowers contacted the committee to allege FAA senior management was complicit in determining the 737 MAX training certification level prior to any evaluation."
 Boeing resisted requiring simulator training for pilots before operating the 737 MAX but reversed course in January.

 The report also noted Southwest Airlines was able to operate more than 150,000 flights carrying 17.2 million passengers on jets without confirmation that required maintenance had been completed.
 The Senate report said the Southwest flights "put millions of passengers at potential risk."
-Southwest did not immediately comment.
+Southwest said Friday it was aware of the report and added "we do not tolerate any relaxing of standards that govern ultimate safety across our operation."

 Boeing still faces an ongoing criminal probe into the MAX.
 The committee said its review was "constrained due to the continued criminal investigation" Last month, the FAA approved the 737 MAX's return to service and flights have resumed in Brazil.
 The first U.S. 737 MAX commercial flight with paying passengers is set for Dec.
 29.